twotru27/HackWestTX-Project/readme.txt

 Uniket is built by the structure.html and marketplace.css files

-Website contains CSS, html, Jsto, and Rust programming language.
+Website contains CSS, html, javascript, and Html programming language.
 The data from profile creation is included.